JeffersonLab/JANA2/docs/tutorial.rst

     jana-generate.py JObject Hit

 JObjects are meant to be plain-old data.
 For this tutorial we pretend that our detector consists of a 3D grid of sensors, each of which measures some energy at some time.
-Note that we are declaring Hit to be a struct instead of a class.
-This is because JObjects should be lightweight containers with no creation logic and no invariants which need to be encapsulated.
+Note that we are declaring :py:func:`Hit` to be a :py:func:`struct` instead of a :py:func:`class`.
+This is because :py:func:`JObjects` should be lightweight containers with no creation logic and no invariants which need to be encapsulated.
 JObjects are free to contain pointers to arbitrary data types and nested STL containers, but the recommended approach is to maintain a flat structure of primitives whenever possible.
 A JObject should conceptually resemble a row in a database table.

 .. code-block:: console